gzahariew/My-first-project-/README.md

-A project where I learned about:
+A personal project where I learned about:
  State management (useState),
  Handling form inputs